Court Ruling Renews Debate On Women And The Draft

 Angelucci says the NCFM may now seek a court injunction to halt male-only draft registration.
 The Selective Service has yet to file an appeal in this case.

-"Things continue here at Selective Service as they have in the past, which is men between the ages of 18 and 25 are required to register with Selective Service," says Jacob Daniels, the Selective Service System's legislative liaison.
+"Things continue here at Selective Service as they have in the past, which is men between the ages of 18 and 25 are required to register with Selective Service," says Jacob Daniels, the service's legislative liaison.
 "And at this time, until we receive guidance from either the court or from Congress, women are not required to register with Selective Service."

-The Selective Service unsuccessfully argued that the court should postpone any decision until after a National Commission on Military, National and Public Service set up by Congress issues its final report a year from now.
+The service unsuccessfully argued that the court should postpone any decision until after a National Commission on Military, National and Public Service set up by Congress issues its final report a year from now.

 Former Republican Rep. Joe Heck, who chairs that commission, says that report will recommend whether women should register for the draft.
 "It is a critically important question that we will answer," says Heck.
-"It is the number one charge that was given to us by Congress, but where we will be on that answer is yet to be determined."
+"It is the No. 1 charge that was given to us by Congress, but where we will be on that answer is yet to be determined."

-In a prepared statement, Heck says Judge Miller's having ruled that the male-only draft registration is unconstitutional means that "change is inevitable and the status quo is untenable."
+In a prepared statement, Heck says Miller's ruling that the male-only draft registration is unconstitutional means that "change is inevitable and the status quo is untenable."

 Whatever Heck's commission does recommend to Congress, it would not be binding.
 It would also not be the first time lawmakers have grappled with the issue.

 Three years ago, Congress took up legislation requiring women to register for the draft, but it was scuttled after running into a buzzsaw of opposition.
 "The idea that we should forcibly conscript young girls into combat, to my mind makes little and no sense," Texas Republican Sen. Ted Cruz, an Armed Services Committee member and father of two girls, said at the time during a Senate floor debate.
 "It is a radical change that is attempted to be foisted on the American people."

 Not all Republican lawmakers see it that way.
 "If we're going to continue to make progress and not have any differentiation between men and women in the workforce," says North Carolina Sen. Thom Tillis, who also serves on the Armed Services panel, "I think it's an issue that we should look at."

 So does another Armed Services member who is also the Senate's most highly decorated military veteran.

-"As long as all of the positions are open to women, then, yes, I think that both young men and women in this nation should be given equal opportunity to serve," says Illinois Democratic Sen. Tammy Duckworth, who lost both legs when the Black Hawk helicopter she was flying got shot down in Iraq.
+"As long as all of the positions are open to women, then, yes, I think that both young men and women in this nation should be given equal opportunity to serve," says Illinois Democratic Sen. Tammy Duckworth, who lost both legs when the Black Hawk helicopter she was flying was shot down in Iraq.
 "And that means everyone registers."

 It's an issue that could end up before the Supreme Court — unless Congress acts first.